haris8aig/new2/readme.md

-# this is the new2 repository
+# this is the new2 repository of the main 11111 new updtae feature 2